-Zoar Trail is a 6.4 mile lightly trafficked loop trail located near Stevenson, CT that features a waterfall and is rated as moderate.
+Zoar Trail is a 6.4 mile lightly trafficked loop trail located near Stevenson, Connecticut that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash